Operation Suffoco: Guidelines, Squad Highlights and Manager Introduction

 Operation Suffoco will incorporate numerous tactical elements that have come to fruition over the last three decades, taking inspiration with different cultural elements that were prevalent in Italy and England

-• Leicester City can play any tactics, including (but not limited to) 4-4-2, 4-4-1-1, 4-1-4-1, 4-5-1 and 4-2-4, as well as other tactics and variations of the aforementioned.
+• Stoke City can play any tactics, including (but not limited to) 4-4-2, 4-4-1-1, 4-1-4-1, 4-5-1 and 4-2-4, as well as other tactics and variations of the aforementioned.

 • A Suffoco, Advanced Destroyer, Withdrawn Destroyer, Wide Destroyer, Deep Lying Destroyer. etc., or something similar must be used in every tactic (this is defined by marking specific opposition players, tackling harder, marking tighter, and / or max out pressing via the player instructions or a mixture of all four)

-• Operation Suffoco will explore different tactical styles of play and taking inspiration from the likes of Sam Allardyce-era Bolton Wanderers, Diego Simeone-era Atletico Madrid, Jose Mouirnho’s first spell at Chelsea Fabio Cappello-era Juventus and Arigo Sacchi-era AC Milan.
+• Operation Suffoco will explore different tactical styles of play and taking inspiration from the likes of Sam Allardyce-era Bolton Wanderers, Diego Simeone-era Atletico Madrid, Jose Mouirnho’s first spell at Chelsea, Fabio Cappello-era Juventus and Arigo Sacchi-era AC Milan.

 • Make the most of versatile players and retrain players where possible.